konvickz/Phylogenetic-analysis/README.md

             end;

+NOTE:    For some analyses, it can be benefitial to generate MrBayes block with PartitionFinder.
+(PartitionFinder is looking for best parameters based on alignment properties.)

 # Running MrBayes on Metacentrum
 Prepare new folder for each run.
 This folder must contain .nex file with instructions for MrBayes.
 Submit the job using the following script: